ModelEarth/localsite/start/steps/github-push.md

 When a user runs a model, the report is sent to the specified repository location, and a download option is provided.

-# Saving Supabase Key in Google Colab
+# Use Personal Supabase Key in Google Colab

 In the left navigation panel, click on the key icon to input the secret value for your Supabase personal key.
 Add a new secret, name it 'supabase_key', and paste your key value.
 Then, grant notebook access to your ExiobaseSupabase Colab.